 In 2017 the government signed the multilateral treaty on international tax evasion (Multilateral Instrument or MLI).
 This treaty is a result of the BEPS project against tax avoidance.
 This treaty offers the opportunity to implement measures against tax evasion in one go, without the need for separate negations and also provides for faster mutual agreement procedures.
-The MLI approval bill has meanwhile been submitted to the parliament.
+The MLI bill came into effect as of 01 July 2019.